charlieeads/Getting-and-Cleaning-Data-Project/Codebook.md

 Here is the data for the project: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

+# R file(code)

-# File with R code "run_analysis.R" will perform steps 1-5 outlines in the readme.md link in repository
+File with R code "run_analysis.R" will perform steps 1-5 outlines in the readme.md link in repository

 # Code Variables